-As part of these climate scenarios we have assumed some key features across our scenarios; these include, but not limited to the following:

-Landlord contracts have a degree of flexibility (not tied into long-term leases).

-Second-hand market for old fleet still exists.

-Expansion of our greener offerings.
+- As part of these climate scenarios we have assumed some key features across our scenarios; these include, but not limited to the following: - Landlord contracts have a degree of flexibility (not tied into long-term leases). - Multiple suppliers for same business stream. - Proactive management of our asset base. - Second-hand market for old fleet still exists. - Expansion of our greener offerings. - Construction market strength continues to grow in our service areas.